SlimRoms/kernel_samsung_msm8660/README.md

 over clocked CPU frequencies, a bunch of different schedulers and governors, etc.  It is intended for the tweakers.

 Terms of Use
 -------------------

 No warranty implied or written.
-You use this source at your owne risk.
+You use this source at your own risk.

 This is free useable, forkable, kangable, whatever.
-However, you MUST keep original code attributions intact when cherry-picking, forking, etc.
+However, you **MUST** keep original code attributions intact when cherry-picking, forking, etc.

 You do not have to ask permission to use the Moretz & Marla code branches.